ruilinWho/open/README.md

 We provide augmented data for training three components of `OpenSQL`

-1. `schema_linking.zip` contains the data for training schema linking models (including SFT training data and DPO training data)
+1. `schema_linking_all.zip` contains the data for training schema linking models (including SFT training data and DPO training data)
 2. `SQL_generation.zip` contains the data for training SQL generators.
 For each datapoint, we augment multiple equivalent SQL queries for training.
 3. `SQL_selection.zip` contains the data for training the pairwise SQL selector.
 For each datapoint, we attached a detailed stepwise rationale into it to support training the stepwise selector.